FAQS: Catalog Help

 To search the catalog for films on your subject, use the Keyword search.
 Include the word "documentary" and any other terms that describe your subject.

-6. How do I find the right librarian?
+5. How do I find the right librarian to help me with my research project?

 7. How do I read and find a call number?